 The 21st Century Toolkit for Control

 By Corin Ism & Dr Julien Leyre.
-To be released end of 2022
+To be released in 2024

 This book is a crash course in control.
 A civil studies 101 that doesn't include dates or leaders’ names, nor how many seats there are in whatever parliament.
 Instead, it’s an exposé of the core mechanisms for governing people – mechanisms that can be found worldwide, in small and big communities alike.
 We present 30 established tools, some of which have been in effect for thousands of years, along with 15 clusters of emerging mechanisms.
 Some of the latter are already pegged to be game-changers for how power is exerted, while others are still flying under the radar of public discussion.
 Whether you're an MP trying to grapple with the overwhelming responsibilities of your role or a citizen who snoozed in civics class and woke up to a world you wanted to improve, How to Rule a World is created as a shortcut to get more confident in how to navigate this world.